 Tiny glass or mosaic tiles have been a popular backsplash tile for some time now.
 However, installing just a single row of oversize tiles in that above-the-sink area will create a thoroughly modern sense of drama.
 Larger tiles also look very "right now" on bathroom walls.
 You may have hesitated to use them for fear of overwhelming a small space but you'd be surprised -- they often have the opposite effect, enlarging your tiny bath or powder room in a very attractive way.

 MAKE LIKE THE PROFESSIONALS: Still not sure whether large tiles are right for you?
 Picture your walls covered in various sizes of tile, with the help of 3-D design software.

 While stone tile comes in lovely natural colors, ceramic or porcelain tile is available in just about any shade you can imagine.
 How to choose?
 Remember the basic principle followed by interior designers -- light wall tiles make a room seem larger, darks make it feel warmer, but in the end, the best color is the one that you love and will be happy to live with.

 TAKE THIS PRO TIP: Tile color varies.
 Ask to see several pieces of a particular shade lot to make sure they are exactly what you want.
 In addition, the hue will tend to appear different inside your house than it does in the manufacturer's showroom.
-Ask for a sample to take home; then see how it looks in the unique lighting conditions of your residence and whether it is truly the right match for your cabinets, vanity, or other furnishings.
+Request a sample to take home; then see how it looks in the unique lighting conditions of your residence and whether it is truly the right match for your cabinets, vanity, or other furnishings.

 Finish and Grout